USFWS/secas/_posts/2020-03-26-SECAS-is-more-than-the-Blueprint.md

 ---
 layout: post
 published: true
-title: SECAS for the future
+title: SECAS is more than the Blueprint
 author: >-
   Mallory G. Martin, Coordinator for the Southeast Conservation Adaptation Strategy